 For a sustainable present and future!

-- We will focus on that no toxic chemicals will be used in our manufacturing and assembly process as hazard to our workers and the environment.
-A policy of constant supervision will be put in place when the construction of our products has actually begun and we are choosing manufactures that follows these rules.
+- No toxic chemicals avoidable will be used in our manufacturing and assembly process to prevent putting workers or the environment in jeopardy.
+A policy of constant supervision is part of our working process and we are choosing manufactures that live up to these ideals.

 - Reuse instead of reproduce.
 We will make sure all our parts/products will be properly recyclable and if not otherwise possible properly disposable.

 - We endorse fair labor.
-We do everything we can to make sure people are not exploited when working for us so we will elect companies that endorse fair labor as contractors.
-This also means Fair Trade.
+We do everything we can to make sure people are not exploited when working for us, so we will select companies that exercise fair labor as contractors.
+This also includes fair trade.